 Legally Enforceable in Oklahoma?

 No, a non-compete agreement is not legally allowed in Oklahoma to restrict employees.
 Business owners cannot write a non-compete agreement in Oklahoma that can restrict current or former employees from working for another business in the region, as per Okla.
 Stat. tit.
 15 § 217.
 They can, however, be used in the transfer of a company as per 15 § 218 or partnership dissolution per 15 § 219.

 There are no reasonable use guidelines or exemptions for a non-compete agreement in Oklahoma.
 Because Oklahoma non-compete agreements are not legally enforceable, businesses cannot ask employees to sign them as a term of employment.

-A non-compete agreement in Oklahoma is not allowed, so any non-compete which restrains a current or former employee of a business from exercising a lawful profession, trade, or business of any kind, other than specified in Sections 218 and 219 of Okla.
+A non-compete agreement in Oklahoma is not allowed, so any non-compete that restrains a current or former employee of a business from exercising a lawful profession, trade, or business of any kind other than specified in Okla.
 Stat. tit.
-15 or Section 2 of this act, is to that extent void.
+15 § 218-219, or Section 2 of this act, is to that extent void.

 If you’re using a non-compete during the transfer of a business or partnership dissolution, the Oklahoma Supreme Court has deemed five years reasonable.

 There are no geographical limitations because a non-compete agreement in Oklahoma is not legally enforceable for restricting employees.

 For uses of non-competes for the transfer of a business or partnership dissolution, the geographical area should not be overbroad, only covering the counties, cities, and towns the business or partnership serves.
 Otherwise, the non-compete could be deemed unreasonable.

 Download our Oklahoma non-compete agreement template in Word or PDF format here: